Kid Amazo: Android

-Eventually, Kid Amazo has a change of heart and decides to fight on the side of the angels, leaving Professor Ivo to wonder which will be stronger — Frank's human upbringing or his mechanical origins.
-Frank's every attempt to be a hero backfires horribly, and when Amazo unleashes a Big One earthquake in Berkeley, the "Kid" is forced to stop him.
-However, his attempts to help are misunderstood and when the authorities pursue him, he is forced to wound a policeman to escape.

-Alone, Frank tries to hone his newfound abilities.
-The Martian Manhunter performs a psychological evaluation on Frank and judges the boy to be on the brink of insanity.
+Eventually, Kid Amazo has a change of heart and decides to become a superhero, leaving Professor Ivo to wonder which will be stronger — Frank's human upbringing or his mechanical origins.
+However, all of Frank's attempts to be a hero backfire.
+Martian Manhunter performs a psychological evaluation on Frank and judges the boy to be on the brink of insanity.
 The Justice League decides to closely monitor Frank's further attempts to better himself by exploring both sides of his heritage.
 He fights minor villainy as "The Kid", but winds up the target of Amazo, the League, and Sara herself.
 This, added to his inability to cope with his isolation and loneliness, leads him to explore his villainous side, which again brings him to the attention of the Justice League.

 His life in shambles and his sanity shattered by the revelations about his past, Kid Amazo embraces his full power.
 Able to mimic both powers and minds, he truly becomes a one-man Justice League.
 However, his power becomes his downfall, as Batman and the rest of the Leaguers decide to voluntarily bicker and quarrel among themselves, destabilizing both their team and Kid Amazo's mind.
 The stress of a single mind mimicking a shattered team is enough to make Kid Amazo explode.
-In the end, Sara is left to mourn her son/lover, and the League is left to deal with the real rancor unearthed by their phony quarrel.